Powerdynamo brings new ignition & light

 The two black cables leading from the generator ...

-* The new brown cable with the round eye terminal ...
+The brown cable from the regulator ...

-The new red cable with the round eye terminal ...
+The red cable from the regulator ...

 Take care: